 Due to the complex etiology of various diseases like cancers and the side effects of conventional drugs, researchers have concentrated on finding novel treatments approaches with higher efficiency and safety.
 Moreover, current delivery systems for therapeutic drugs such as synthetic nanoparticles can cause serious DNA or RNA damage, inflammation, improper immune reactivity, and other side effects.
 Natural exosomes majorly herbal-derived exosomes have been found to be capable of efficient loading chemical or nucleic acid drugs to target tissues with great potential for several applications.
 Here, we summarize the prospect of plant exosome targeting delivery systems with less challenges compare to mammalian-derived exosomes to transport multiple molecules to target cells even affecting intestinal transporters and discuss about their biochemical characteristics, inherent biological functions as well as their effectual production in large quantities with lower costs.
 Further, necessity of further research required for the selection of suitable herbal sources and purification approaches for their feasible mass production and plan for extending their future applications in pharmacy and cosmeceutical will be debated.

-Keywords: lant-derived exosomes, arget rug delivery, rospective pharmacy, Cancer
+Keywords: Plant-derived exosomes, Target Drug delivery, Prospective pharmacy, Cancer

-*

-*Corresponding author Email: a_alipour@pasteur.ac.ir
+*E-mail address: a_alipour@pasteur.ac.ir

 Department of Nanobiotechnology, Pasteur Institute of Iran, Tehran, Iran